alberttheprince/rpemotes-reborn/README.md

 Add your animation code to the `AnimationListCustom.lua` and make a backup of this file and call it `BackUpAnimationListCustom.lua`.

+**Note on vehicle emotes:** If you want your emote to play in a vehicle with the full body, you must add the FullBody tag to the emote options.

 **Note on animal emotes:** For the addition of custom emotes for animal peds, you must add use the `sdog` or `bdog` tags.
 For example if you want to add an emote of `laydownflat` it must be either `sdoglaydownflat` or `bdoglaydownflat`.
 You must also add any custom addon peds to the `animals.lua` file in either category for these animations to be played on those models.

 Whenever an update is released, rename `BackUpAnimationListCustom.lua` to `AnimationListCustom.lua`, click yes to overwrite, and you're good to go.